-- a Unicode code point - the character itself (as a Lua string, like 'あ')
+- a Unicode code point - the character itself (as a Lua string, like 'あ') - a string like 'あ' (the character followed by an asterisk) - several "imaginary" characters (We will describe these later.)

 Consider a Japanese character node which belongs to a character class whose the align field is 'middle'.